Medication Search: Brenzys

 How does this medication work?
 What will it do for me?

 Etanercept belongs to the class of medications called biological response modifiers ("biologics") or tumour necrosis factor inhibitors (TNF blockers).
-It is used to treat active ankylosing spondylitis and moderate-to-severe rheumatoid arthritis in adults.
+It is used to treat active ankylosing spondylitis, psoriatic arthritis, chronic moderate-to-severe plaque psoriasis, and moderate-to-severe rheumatoid arthritis in adults.

 People with these conditions produce extra amounts of proteins called tumour necrosis factor (TNF), causing pain, inflammation, and damage.
 Etanercept works by blocking the production of TNF and reducing inflammation in the joints.
-The benefits of using this medication may be seen as early as one week after the start of treatment in adults, with the full effect usually achieved by 3 months.
+The benefits of using this medication may be seen as early as 1 week after the start of treatment in adults, or 2 to 4 weeks for children and adolescents, with the full effect usually achieved by 3 months.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.